Skip to main content

 Nature and culture at Voss

 Cascading rivers, thundering waterfalls and a landscape exploding with autumn colours.
-Add a touch of fresh breeze and drizzle to wet your face, and you have all the ingredients for an autumn paradise at Voss.
-The town is world famous for the extreme sports week Ekstremsportveko in summer, where adrenaline-loving athletes from all over the world meet with parachutes and paragliders, or to climb the mountain walls or race down the rapids in kayaks and dinghies.
+Add a touch of fresh breeze and drizzle to wet your face, and you have all the ingredients for an autumn paradise in Voss.

-Owing to the fantastic snow conditions in winter, Voss has a gondola track from the city centre right to the top of Hangursfjellet mountain, 820 metres above sea level.
+Owing to the fantastic snow conditions in winter, Voss has a gondola track from the city centre right to the top of Hangursfjellet mountain, 820 meters above sea level.
 From the top you can enjoy panoramic views, hiking and cycling.
-Many people have a go at paragliding from the mountaintop.
-An airy experience is guaranteed, even when the weather is a bit wet for outdoor flying.
-The wind tunnel at Voss – the first of its kind in Norway – allows the whole family to experience weightlessness, safely floating just above the ground.
-Once you try it, you'll be hooked.
+Many people even have a go at paragliding from the mountaintop.
+This is of course, optional!

 Incredible recreation